 This unit is equipped with a factory-installed A2L refrigerant leak dissipation system to ensure safe operation in the event of a refrigerant leak.
-The leak dissipation system has two sensors for sizes 20-50 or three sensors for size 60 refrigerant, and two dissipation control boards.
+The leak dissipation system includes two leak detection sensors and one leak dissipation board for all unit sizes.
+Select 60 ton units produced in the first half of 2025 included three sensors and two boards.
+The third sensor and second board have been designed out and are no longer required.
 See Table 2 for sensor and board part numbers.
 The A2L detection sensor communicates via a wiring harness to the dissipation board.